nutti/Magic-UV/README.md

 # Blender Add-on: Magic UV

-This is a blender add-on "Magic UV". (a.k.a.
-Copy/Paste UV for older version)
+This is a blender add-on **Magic UV** consisted of many UV manipulation features which Blender lack of.
-"Magic UV" consists of many UV manipulation features which Blender lacks of.
+Magic UV is also known as Copy/Paste UV for older version.

 ![Magic UV Thumbnail](https://raw.githubusercontent.com/wiki/nutti/Magic-UV/images/magic_uv_thumbnail.png)